sheltermanager/asm3/src/static/pages/manual/_sources/csvimportfields.rst.txt

 sure you have populated person data.

-When processing animal records that already exist, there are certain key fields that will be overwritten on the existing animal from the CSV data.
-These fields
+When processing animal records that already exist, there are certain key fields that will be overwritten on the existing animal from the CSV data if those columns exist in the CSV data and have a value for that row.

-are:
+These fields are:

+* ANIMALCOMMENTS / ANIMALDESCRIPTION
 * ANIMALDOB
 * ANIMALFLAGS
 * ANIMALHEALTHPROBLEMS.